 Features of a Newspaper Report

-The title of the story- designed to summarise the story and grab the reader’s attention.
+The title of the story designed to summarise the story.
+It should be short and snappy to grab the reader’s attention.
+Find out how to write the perfect newspaper headline in our Newspaper Headline KS2 resource.

 The journalist who has written the report.